slatedocs/slate/source/includes/_configuration.md

 ## Environments

 It typically makes sense to treat each environment (production, staging, etc) as a separate application within Scout and ignore the development and test environments.
+Configure a unique app name for each environment as Scout aggregrates data by the app name.

+There are 2 approaches:

+### 1. Modifying your scout_apm.yml config file

 Here's an example `scout_apm.yml` configuration to achieve this: